 When marijuana is smoked or vaporized, THC quickly passes from the lungs into the bloodstream, which carries it to organs throughout the body, including the brain.
 Its effects begin almost immediately and can last from 1 to 3 hours.
 This can affect decision making, concentration, and memory for days after use, especially in people who use marijuana regularly.1 If marijuana is consumed in foods or beverages, the effects of THC appear later—usually in 30 minutes to 1 hour—and may last for many hours.
 Some people consume more and more waiting for the “high” and end up in the emergency room with uncomfortable symptoms from too much THC.

 As it enters the brain, THC attaches to cells, or neurons, with specific kinds of receptors called cannabinoid receptors.
-Normally, these cells are activated by chemicals that occur naturally in the body.
+Normally, these receptors are activated by chemicals similar to THC that occur naturally in the body.
 They are part of a communication network in the brain called the endocannabinoid system.
 This system is important in normal brain development and function.

 Learn more about how the brain works and what happens when a person uses drugs.

 1 Crean RD, Crane NA, Mason BJ.
 An evidence based review of acute and long-term effects of cannabis use on executive cognitive functions.
 Journal of Addiction Medicine 2011;5:1-8.